-Diagnostic tests analyze biological samples (blood, saliva, urine, etc.) taken from patients.
-They detect and quantify the presence of pathogens (bacteria, viruses, yeast) or substances secreted by the human body (measurement of the level of a hormone or marker specific to a disease, etc.).
+Diagnostic tests analyze biological samples (blood, saliva, urine, skin, etc.) taken from patients.
+They detect and quantify the presence of bacteria, viruses, fungi or parasites as well as substances secreted by the human body – for example by measuring the level of a hormone or a marker specific to a disease.

 Two types of tests are used:

 - Tests to directly detect and identify disease agents by:

 - Using cultures to multiply the pathogens, thus increasing the probability of detection;